Former British Consulate at Takao: The building

 The consulate was designed by a British architect and built by McPhail & Co. in 1865 using Chinese architects.
 The materials were shipped over from the city of Amoy (now Xiamen) across the Taiwan Strait.
 The architecture is that of the late Renaissance, providing a technical and stylistic basis for later Western buildings in Taiwan, and makes use of many arches.
 There are two floors.

 Transportation

-The building is accessible within walking distance West from Sizihwan Station of the Kaohsiung MRT.
+The building is accessible within walking distance West from Hamasen Station of the Kaohsiung MRT.